Successor Feature Representations: Experimental Details: Racer Environment

 \paragraph{Hyperparameters}

 A grid search over the learning rates of all algorithms was performed.
 Each learning rate was evaluated for three different settings which are listed in Table~\ref{tbl:racer_parameter_settings}.
 If algorithms had several learning rates, then all possible combinations were evaluated.
-This resulted in a different number of evaluations per algorithm and condition: QL - 4, SFQL - 4, SFQL-R - 12, SFQL-3 - 12, SFQL-6 - 12, CXi - 4, CXi-R - 12, CXi-3 - 12.
+This resulted in a different number of evaluations per algorithm and condition: \ql - 4, \sfql - 4, \sfql-R - 12, \sfql-3 - 12, \sfql-6 - 12, C\sfrql - 4, C\sfrql-R - 12, C\sfrql-3 - 12.
 In total, 72 parameter combinations were evaluated.
 The reported performances in the figures are for the parameter combination that resulted in the highest cumulative total reward averaged over all 10 repetitions in the respective environment.
 The probability for random actions of the $\epsilon$-Greedy action selection was set to $\epsilon = 0.15$ and the discount rate to $\gamma = 0.9$.
 The initial weights and biases $\theta$ for the function approximators were initialized according to an uniform distribution with $\theta_i \sim \mathcal{U}(-\sqrt{k},\sqrt{k})$, where $k = \frac{1}{\text{in\_features}}$.

-\paragraph{Computational Resources:} Experiments were conducted on the same cluster as for the object collection environment experiments.
-The time for evaluating one repetition of a certain parameter combination over the 37 tasks depended on the algorithm: QL $\approx 9h$, SFQL $\approx 73h$, SFQL-R $\approx 70h$, SFQL-3 $\approx 20h$, SFQL-6 $\approx 19h$, CXi $\approx 88h$, CXi-R $\approx 80h$, and CXi-3 $\approx 75h$.
+\paragraph{Computational Resources and Performance:} Experiments were conducted on the same cluster as for the object collection environment experiments.
+The time for evaluating one repetition of a certain parameter combination over the 40 tasks depended on the algorithm: \ql $\approx 9h$, \sfql $\approx 73h$, \sfql-R $\approx 70h$, \sfql-3 $\approx 20h$, \sfql-6 $\approx 19h$, C\sfrql $\approx 88h$, C\sfrql-R $\approx 80h$, and C\sfrql-3 $\approx 75h$.
 Please note, the reported times do not represent well the computational complexity of the algorithms, as the algorithms were not optimized for speed, and some use different software packages (numpy or pytorch) for their individual computations.